There are a number of ways to work with plant databases in the gCADPlus environment.

 The database floats in its own window.
 Use the search facility to find species with the characteristics you want and export the list to gCADPlus or copy the link to an image file and paste it into a drawing.

-2. As part of the gCADPlus drop down menu, the gCAD+ also loads, edits and works with its own internal plant lists.
-That list is part of the gCADPlus system of automating the process of creating plant lists.
+As part of the gCADPlus drop down menu, gCADPlus can also load, edits and works with its own internal plant lists.
+These lists are simple text files bearing the extension .gcp .

 Sample plant list